-- 1. All course work must be completed within six (6) years from the date of the initial enrollment; - 2.
-A cumulative GPA of 3.25 must be attained in all graduate work; - 3.
-A maximum of six (6) semester hours of 'C' credit will be accepted.
-If a student receives a grade of 'C' in more than six (6) semester hours he or she will be excluded from further study; - 4.
-Any grade below 'C' will not be accepted and will result in exclusion from further study; - 5.
-Degree candidates must pass a written comprehensive examination; - 6.
-Degree candidates must complete the "Intent to Graduate" form from the Office of the Academic Records and Registration.
+- All course work must be completed within six (6) years from the date of the initial enrollment; - 2.
+A cumulative GPA of 3.25 must be attained in all graduate work; - A maximum of six (6) semester hours of 'C' credit will be accepted.
+If a student receives a grade of 'C' in more than six (6) semester hours he or she will be excluded from further study; - Any grade below 'C' will not be accepted and will result in exclusion from further study; - 5.
+Degree candidates must pass a written comprehensive examination; - Degree candidates must complete the online graduation application by the appropriate date.